 US Pipeline, Inc. v.
 Northern Natural Gas Company

-Representing U.S. Pipeline in lawsuit regarding pipeline construction in Omaha, Nebraska.
+Represented U.S. Pipeline in lawsuit regarding pipeline construction in Omaha, Nebraska.
 Tried case to the bench for approximately one and a half weeks and obtained judgment in favor of U.S. Pipeline.
 Argued appeal to Nebraska Supreme Court, who affirmed the judgment.

 Occidental Energy Marketing, Inc., et al. v.
 NuStar Logistics, LP

-Representing Occidental Energy Marketing, Inc. and Oxy Ingleside LPG Pipeline, LLC in lawsuit focused on pipeline integrity.
+Represented Occidental Energy Marketing, Inc. and Oxy Ingleside LPG Pipeline, LLC in lawsuit focused on pipeline integrity.
 Dispute arose from project to refurbish and reverse flow on existing NuStar pipeline for Oxy to transport and export LPG—which pipeline ruptured during the commissioning phase, resulting in Oxy terminating take-or-pay and related contracts with NuStar.
 Tried case to the bench for several weeks.
+Case settled after trial.